Learn2Derm

 Long-term management

-Hidradenitis Suppurativa
+Hidradenitis Suppurativa (HS)

-Early recognition and management is KEY
+early recognition and management is KEY

 Background